Can Geckos See In The Dark?

 Lastly, geckos’ diet can also impact their visual acuity.
 When hunting insects that produce light, such as fireflies, geckos’ eyes adapt to maximize light intake.
 This adaptation can make them more sensitive to ambient light, which, in turn, might enhance their overall low-light vision.

-More to Explore: Do Geckos Have Bones?
+More to Explore: Do Leopard Geckos Need Water?

 Understanding gecko behavior in the dark.